Ge0/ge0.github.io/_posts/2020-10-26-should-i-learn-this-or-that.md

 That's much more than learning C & C++ as most of your university teachers blindly “teach”.

-There are so much exciting things outside which awaits to be learnt.
+There are so much exciting things outside which awaits to be learned.
 So much fasicating problems to solve.

 The universe is complex, big, unexplored.
 I think this is the case for the human gender as well.